cheese3660/regex.c3l/README.md

 The syntax is based off of this but there are few changes https://cplusplus.com/reference/regex/ECMAScript/

-- The escape sequence introducer has been changed from `\` to `%` to make writing regexen in string literals easier (this may change)
 - `[.classname.]` and `[=classname=]` do not exist
 - Each of the `[:classname:]` classes has a shorthand form
     * `[:alnum:]`  <-> `[:w:]`